kyle-tennison/notes/projects/fusor/Primary Theory.md

 #### Accelerating Particles

-Because the net kinetic energy of the collision can be described as the sum of the two particles kinetic energies when viewed from a center-of-mass frame.
+The net kinetic energy of the collision can be described as the sum of the two particles kinetic energies when viewed from a center-of-mass frame.

 An electron volt is defined as the energy required to accelerate an elementary charge in a $1V$ potential:

 $$1 eV = 1 V \cdot e\ C=1 \cancel{V} |\frac{\frac J{\cancel C}}{\cancel{V}} | \cdot e \cancel C = 1.60\times10^{-19}J$$

 Because the charge of a deuterium ion is also $+1$, or $1e$, a $1V$ potential will accelerate it to a kinetic energy of $1eV$.
 Hence, a $60kV$ potential will accelerate it to $60keV$ of kinetic energy.
-And, if the collision energy is the sum of the individual particle's kinetic energies, the collision energy will be $120keV$ if both particles collide head-on—increasing the Gamow probability of fusion to about 40% per collision.
+And, if the collision energy is the sum of the individual particle's kinetic energies, the collision energy will be $120keV$ if both particles collide head-on—increasing the Gamow *probability of fusion* to *about 40%  #chance-of-fusion per collision*.